lukevance/apis-for-normies/README.md

 - Track progress, such as GitHub account setup and webhook testing.

 ## Prerequisites
-This app is designed to accompany this [onboarding guide](https://trustly.notion.site/Product-Tech-Workshop-1376fac3e0c2804b8881d26a50e20208).
-If you haven't read that, start there.

 - **Node.js**: Ensure you have Node.js installed.
 - **Backend API Server**: Requires the backend server (`feedback_api_server`) to track and store progress.